Electric car range is a key factor if you’re considering an EV

 NEDC = New European Driving Cycle

 However, there is nothing ‘new’ about this testing method.
 It was invented decades ago and is now out-of-date and misleading.

 If you come across an NEDC range, use this rule of thumb to estimate real-world range: multiply by 75%.
-So 351 miles in the example above goes down to 263 miles.
+So say 350 miles goes down to about 260 miles.

 WLTP = Worldwide Harmonised Light Vehicle Test Procedure

 WLTP is still a bit hit and miss, though, and we advise knocking off a few miles from the official WLTP range to reach real-world range.
-Multiply by 90% and you won’t be far off.
-For example, a VW e-Golf will go from 144 miles WLTP range to about 130 miles real-world range.
+Multiply by 80% and you won’t be far off.

 EPA = Environmental Protection Agency